gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - time to value: how quickly, effectively, and painlessly can users experience the value of Gatsby?
 - daily, weekly, monthly active users
-- daily, weekly, monthly “finishers” of the tutorial (finisher = people who spend 5 mins minimum on each page of tutorial and go through whole thing)
+- daily, weekly, monthly “finishers” of the tutorial (finishers = people who spend 5 mins minimum on each page of tutorial and go through whole thing)
 - weekly retention rate

 ### Docs